 I am writing in the hope that you may know of a highly motivated student

-interested in a Ph.D. project at the Free University Amsterdam, the
+interested in pursuing a MS degree at the University of Vermont next year.

 If you know such a student, would you please share this note with them.

 We have recently received NSF CAREER funding to support a four-year project

 to investigate the timing and distribution of episodic Holocene

 sedimentation events throughout New England.
 It is our hypothesis that

 these sedimentation events reflect the geomorphic and hydrologic impact of